kmhein21/eclipse_sye/task_list.md

 ## Task List

+## For February 27

+1. Visualize each metric with all 15 audiomoth data sets.

+2. Think more about which dates to include in the plot.

 ## For February 6

 1. Figure out why ACI and ADI values are the same for each file (look at vector/list indexing).